MCreator/MCreator/plugins/mcreator-localization/help/default/villagerprofession/hat.md

-Defines the type of hat that villagers with this profession have.
+Check this parameter in case villagers with this profession have a hat.